+Problem Space

+Domain Engineering

-Problem Space Solution Space Domain Engineering Variability within the problem area.
+Variability within the problem area.

 Structure and selection rules for the solution elements of the Product Line platform.
-Application Engineering Specification of the product variant.

 The needed platform elements (and additional application elements if required).

 Figure 3.1.
 Overview of SPLE activities

 In the rest of this chapter we will consider each of these quadrants in turn, beginning with Domain Engineering activities.
 We'll first look at modelling the problem space - what is common to, and what differs between, the different product variants.
 Then we'll consider one possible approach for realising product variants in the solution space using C++ as an example.
 Finally we'll look at how Application Engineering is performed by using the problem and solution space models to create a product variant.
 In reality, this linear flow is rarely found in practice.
 Product Lines usually evolve continuously, even after the first product variants have been defined and delivered to customers.